upgradeQ/Scripted-text/README.md

 - preview it if needed,
 - reset if needed,
 - set hotkey in `File>Settings`

+If you need additional effects , copy paste `scripted_text.py` , and add it again.
 # Example text effects
 - static
 > just show text